 Ashwinee S. Condon, MD

-Dr. Condon’s academic interests include improving gender equity in gastroenterology.
-She founded the GI Females Together (GIFT) program at UCLA, which aims to promote professional development and career advancement for women in GI.
+Dr. Condon’s clinical interests include therapeutic endoscopy, management of pancreaticobiliary disease, and endoscopic management of Barrett's esophagus.
+Additionally, she is interested in improving gender equity in gastroenterology and founded the GI Females Together (GIFT) program at UCLA, which aims to promote professional development and career advancement for women in GI.
 Her research interests include endoscopic management of esophageal disorders such as Barrett’s esophagus and achalasia, as well as risk stratification of patients with pancreatitis.
 Dr. Condon also has an interest in trainee education and is committed to improving procedural training in gastroenterology among GI fellows.

-Dr. Condon is board certified in internal medicine and board eligible in gastroenterology.
+Dr. Condon is board certified in internal medicine and gastroenterology.
 She is an active member of the American Society of Gastrointestinal Endoscopy, American College of Gastroenterology and American Gastroenterological Association.